Costa Smeralda (ship): Design and description

-As a liquefied natural gas (LNG)-powered vessel, Costa Smeralda is powered by duel-fuel hybrid engines and receives all of its onboard and navigational power from LNG.
+As an LNG-powered vessel, Costa Smeralda is powered by dual-fuel hybrid engines and receives all of its onboard and navigational power from LNG.

 Costa Smeralda derives its design and technical template from the original prototype of the Helios class, which would later come to form AIDAnova.
 The ship is fitted with four 16-cylinder, MaK 16VM46DF models, with each cylinder rated for a maximum output in excess of 960 kW, totaling 15440 kW per engine.
 Maximum power is rated at 37000 kW.

 Costa Smeralda has 20 decks and a length of 337 m, a draught of 8.8 m, and a beam of 42 m.
 Passenger capacity is 5,224 with double occupancy and 6,554 at maximum capacity housed within a total of 2,612 passenger cabins.
 The crew complement is 1,646.
 The system gives the vessel a service speed of 21.5 kn.